Elmslie typology

-The Elmslie typology is a system for classification and description of the single edged European bladed weapons of the late medieval and early baroque period, from around 1100 to 1550.
-It is designed to provide classification terminology for archaeological finds of single-edged arms, as well as visual depictions in art.
-It includes swords which are from the Europeans Middle Ages (approximately 11th through 16th centuries) and currently breaks them down into five main types, which each have several subtypes.
-Historian and bladesmith James Elmslie introduced the typology 2015, as a complement to the Oakeshott typology which covers double edged swords of the same periods.
+The Elmslie typology is a system for classification and description of single edged European bladed weapons of the late medieval and early baroque period, from around 1100 to 1550.
+It is designed to provide terminology for single edged arms in archaeological finds and in artistic depictions.
+It includes swords which are from the European Middle Ages (approximately 11th through 16th centuries) and breaks them down into five main types, each of which has several subtypes.
+Historian and bladesmith James Elmslie introduced the typology 2015, as a complement to the Oakeshott typology, which covers double edged swords of the same periods.